ats-lang/ATS-CodeBook/RECIPE/WordFreqCount/README.md

 The code implementing ```stream_vt_char2nword``` is self-explanatory.

-When the default URL is used, the execution of the program in this example output the following table that lists the first 250 most frequently used words in the novel *Moby-Dick* by Herman Melville:
+When the default URL is used, the execution of the program in this example outputs the following table that lists the first 250 most frequently used words in the novel [Moby-Dick](http://www.gutenberg.org/files/2701/2701-0.txt) by Herman Melville:

 ```text
 1	the -> 14715
 2	of -> 6742